Joe Phillips: Other work

-Phillips worked for Bud Light, for which he created unique art for a nationwide 12-month ad campaign featuring his signature "Joe Boys".
+Phillips worked for BudLight, for which he created unique art for a nationwide year-long ad campaign featuring his signature "Joe Boys".
 He also created the artwork for the front cover of multiple "Masterbeat" compilation CD's by DJ Brett Hendricson.
 He was one of four finalists for a MySpace competition in which Dashboard Confessional searched for their next music video and he was also a finalist in a nationwide advertising campaign by Kraft Foods.
 A music video for singer Ari Gold which he directed and animated won LOGOs "Music Video of The Year 2007".
 In late 2008 his comic book creation The Heretic was re-released in a graphic novel format.
 He has also worked with gay porn producer Chi Chi LaRue to create promotional art for Channel 1 Releasing.
-Current projects underway include a sequel to "The House of Morecock", a music video for Levi Kreis and several new books, including comics for Dark Horse and TokyoPop.
-In June 2009 Phillips won a Nicky award for "Outstanding Community Artist".
+In June 2009, Phillips won a Nicky award for "Outstanding Community Artist".

 In 2013, Phillips animated and directed the official music video for UK Rock singer/songwriter Matt Fishel's single "When Boy Meets Boy".
 Described by Out Magazine as a "cute (and sexy)" love story "with a superhero twist", it shows an animated version of Fishel meeting a mysterious skater boy in a bar and concludes with a superhero fight and rescue sequence.
 British magazine The Gay UK called it "one of the best music videos we've seen in a long time."
 On 30 October 2013, the video for "When Boy Meets Boy" won the 2013 RightOutTV Music & Video Award for Best Pop/Rock Video.
 Phillips created the artwork for Matt Fishel's debut album Not Thinking Straight, which was released in April 2013 on Young Lust Records.
-The album booklet comprises 18 original illustrations by Phillips, each representing a different song's lyrics and portraying themes and issues surrounding young gay life, relationships and experiences.
-Phillips created the artwork for Matt Fishel's 2013 singles "Radio-Friendly Pop Song", "When Boy Meets Boy" and "Oh Santa!"
+The album booklet comprises 18 original illustrations by Phillips, each representing a different song's lyrics and portraying themes and issues surrounding young gay life, relationships, and experiences.
+Phillips created the artwork for Matt Fishel's 2013 singles "Radio-Friendly Pop Song", "When Boy Meets Boy", and "Oh Santa!".